 Living with diabetes can be a challenging burden.
 But it can be helpful to share your frustrations and successes, and read about people’s similar experiences.
 We have identified the best diabetes blogs that aim to inspire, empower, and educate readers.

 But having type 2 diabetes means that the body cannot use insulin properly, and this type is more common in individuals over the age of 40 years.
-Type 2 diabetes accounts for 95 percent of all diagnosed diabetes cases.
+Type 2 diabetes accounts for

 Keeping on top of your diabetes treatment plan can be a round-the-clock commitment that may feature blood sugar monitoring, medications and insulin, healthy eating, and regular physical activity.

 Medical News Today have rounded up the top 10 diabetes blogs, based on the quality of their information, helpful tips, recipes, fitness advice, and personal accounts.